steveschnepp/blog.pwkf.org/_posts/2022-10-16-usb-c-explained.md

 And then it does not work, as the USB-C host isn't using voltage sensing on the D+/D- anymore to detect something is connected, but those CC lines.
-Even more, as the strength of those pulldowns signals the voltage needed on VBUS, without something on those CC lines, you will not even have any power in VBUS.
+Even more, as the strength of those pulldown signals the voltage needed on VBUS, without something on those CC lines, you will not even have any power in VBUS.